873. Circumstances in which application to be withdrawn

 (ii) concluding affairs of the LLP that are outstanding because of what has been necessary or expedient for the purpose of making, or proceeding with, such an application, or

 (b) any activity specified in rules made by the Board by resolution for the purposes of this subsection.

-(5) A person who fails to perform the duty imposed on him by this section commits a contravention of these Regulations.
+(5) A person who fails to perform the duty imposed on him by this section commits a contravention of the Companies Regulations.

-(a) that at the time of the failure he was not aware of the fact that the company had made an application under section 867 or under section 867A, or
+(a) that at the time of the failure he was not aware of the fact that the LLP had made an application under section 867, or

 (b) that he took all reasonable steps to perform the duty.